b21renu/OOPJ/README.md

 # VIRTUAL PRIVATE NETWORK (VPN)
 It is a service that creates a secure and encrypted connection over a less secure network, typically the internet.
 This allows users to protect their online privacy and access resources remotely as if they were on a private network.

+## FUNCTIONALITY
+Both the codes simulates a VPN server that manages client connections and opens a specific website when the server address falls within a particular IP range.

+## DIFFERENCE BTW THE 2 CODES